RedHatBrand/RedHatTemplates/README.md

 gulp
 ```

-You should now have a ./build folder containing the built template and stylesheets
+You should now have a ./build folder containing the built templates and stylesheets

-You should also have a server on port 4000
+You should also have a local server on port 4000

-The default build env in development to build for produciton pass the flag
+The default build env is 'development' to build for produciton just pass the flag
 ```
 gulp build --type production
 ```